unode/panyc/README.md

 See [one config used for tests](tests/data/postcmd.config)

+## Installation

+Panyc requirements are included in the `requirements.txt` file.

+To install in a virtualenv use:

+    pip install -r requirements.txt

 ## Usage

 The script can be used by feeding a configuration file via stdin:

     cat tests/data/default.config | ./panyc.py connect -

-or by providing a password store identifier:
+or by providing a passwordstore identifier:

     ./panyc.py connect vpn/myvpn

-You can store a config entry in pass by running:
+You can a skeleton config to passwordstore (aka pass) by running:

     cat tests/data/default.config | pass insert -m vpn/myvpn

-For more information check [the password-store website](https://passwordstore.org).
+For more information about pass check [the password-store website](https://passwordstore.org).

 ### Connecting